SoftwareGuy/NodeListServer/README.md

 NodeListServer does not have the following features:

 - **Matchmaking:** Too complicated for what this product does.
-- **IP Address Blacklisting/Whitelisting:** Add it yourself if you want it.
 - Anything else that it doesn't offer.

 ## Bug Fixes, New Features, etc